leskeylevy/awaaa/README.md

 LESKEYLEVY

 ## License
-This project is licensed under the MIT License
+This project is licensed under the MIT License.

 ## Acknowledgments
-Moringa School
+Moringa School.